pregiotek/ion-floating-menu/README.md

 ## Features

 * Button similar to the Material UI Floating Action Button
-* Menu similar to the Material UI Floating Action Button
+* Menu similar to the Material UI Menu

 ## Setup